Frequently Asked Questions

 People First New Zealand is at the forefront of this initiative doing visits across Aotearoa New Zealand.

-In 2023, over 420 people, including disabled people and their whānau, were involved in the design process.
+In 2023, more than 420 people, including disabled people and their whānau, assisted the design of the service.

 Is People for Us a free service?